urbanautomaton/studio-scott.it/content/about.markdown

 from the plums, peaches and apricots from the garden, along with freshly baked bread.

-Pino and Alison and immersed themselves in the local communities of San Costanzo and Fano and can recommend the best nearby eateries, sights and activities.
+Pino and Alison have immersed themselves in the local communities of San Costanzo and Fano and can recommend the best nearby eateries, sights and activities.